How to Increase OpenBSD's Resilience to Power Outages

 At this point, our system is almost identical to one created with automatic partitioning.
 All the partitions are on-disk, UFS-partitioned, mounted with default options - all of them are writable, and /usr/local is the only one to have wxallowed flag.
 Wikipedia has some basic info about W^X.

-Main difference between automatic partitioning and our custom partitioning is absence of /tmp (we will use memory file system), /usr/obj/ and /usr/src (we won't be compiling stuff from sources), and introduction of separate /var/syspatch partition in order not to clutter our RAM (packages containing binary patches can consume quite a few megabytes over lifetime of a release).
+... as well as introduction of separate /var/syspatch partition in order not to clutter our RAM (packages containing binary patches can consume quite a few megabytes over lifetime of a release).

 The road to madness

 If you are - like me - an admirer of H. P. Lovecraft's literature, you will presumably understand why I chose to give such weird name to this section.
-The setup is being described as wierd and crazy, remember?
+The setup is being described as weird and crazy, remember?
 I have deliberately been not-strictly-technical, in hope to deter readers who seek arid technical solution as opposed to readers who seek (perhaps terrifying) adventure.
 In any case, don't blame me for any damages, mental or otherwise, you might suffer as a consequence of reading this article, much less following its instruction.

 Let's create folder which will serve as mountpoint for on-disk /altvar partition into which contents of mfs-mounted /var will be periodically synchronised: